rileyf128/Scheduler_Assignment/README.md

 Ways to improve:
 There is a fair amount of basically repeated code as I was having a hard time figuring out where to put helper functions.
-It is not extendable in it's current state *not fin*
+It is not extendable in it's current state, would need to make a more generalized helper function to check for an appointment, store the appointment details, and calculate time difference between jobs.